Kankakee Nursing Home Sexual Abuse Lawyers

 Possible Actions You Can Take

 If you decide to pursue legal action against the responsible parties, there are several avenues open to you.
 Because nursing home staff and caretakers are required to provide a safe environment and adequate care for their residents, failure to do so can be evidence of nursing home negligence.
-You can press charges and possibly be awarded financial compensation to secure your loved one’s future.
+However, sexual abuse can still occur despite proper protocols being followed.
+If you believe you or a loved one has been sexually abused, you can press charges and possibly be awarded financial compensation to secure your loved one’s future.

 Unlike other personal injury cases, courts tend to focus primarily on non-economic damages.
 Here are some of the items you might receive compensation for: